mtumilowicz/springboot-component-scan/README.md

 # preface
-By default in spring boot applications the main package (package where the `@SpringBootApplication` is defined) is scanned in search of beans.
+By default in spring boot applications the main package (package where the `@SpringBootApplication` is defined) is scanned in search of components.

 Sometimes we want to scan packages outside the main package.
 # project description